quiet-node/portfolio-v2/README.md

 </div>

-Hey there and welcome to my Portfolio!
+Howdy, 👋 it's Logan ;) Welcome to my Portfolio!

-I'm a full-stack web 3.0 software developer and a blockchain smart contract enthusiast.
+I'm a full-stack web 3.0 software developer and a blockchain & smart contract enthusiast.

 In this repository, you'll find some of my latest projects and contributions to the open-source community.
 From web applications to blockchain-based solutions, I'm always excited to explore new technologies and push the limits of what's possible.
 So feel free to have a look around, check out my code, and let me know if you have any questions or suggestions.
+Give it a like 👍🏼, too!

 Cheers!